Mobile Bingo I August 2017

 since then - and there have been quite a few such games that are exclusive to one particular site - has also been HTML5 only.

 All Cozy bingo sites

-have a good looking HTML5 mobile version which will auto detect your mobile device.
+have no mobile app, but have a good looking HTML5 mobile version which will auto detect your mobile device when you visit the site from a phone browser.
 The mobile bingo works in both portrait and landscape and even thoughtfully asks whether you would like to play with the sound on or off!
 There's no chat on the phone version though.